 Once you know how your creditor calculates your minimum monthly payment (which you should), you can find out how long it will take to pay off your balance if you pay only the minimum.

-Figure that out using this Bankrate calculator, or simply look closely at your credit card statement, because the company must print this information in a chart on your bill.
+You can figure that out by looking closely at your credit card statement, because the company must print this information in a chart on your bill.

 Chances are, you probably won't even remember the new boots and jeans you splurged on when you finally pay that credit card bill off seven years later!
 Spend wisely!